Youth Summit helps build new leadership for national parks and other public lands.

 In April, NPCA and Preserve America Youth Summit (PAYS) joined together in Washington, D.C., to bring the voices of young leaders to Capitol Hill in a special Youth Summit.
 These two organizations have partnered previously at youth summits in Colorado, Montana and Texas.
 Through summer camps and continued workshops to educate and empower the next generation, NPCA and PAYS cultivate young leaders who have become local champions for historic preservation, conservation and environmental stewardship.

 In 2016, during our inaugural Youth Summit, these impressive teenagers and young adults met with a variety of legislators, including Representatives Will Hurd and Lloyd Doggett, and shared personal stories of why national parks are meaningful and important to them.
-In their final meeting of the day, they even helped convince Senator Lamar Smith to cosponsor the 2016 Centennial Bill supporting national park funding!
+In their final meeting of the day, they even helped convince Congressman Lamar Smith to cosponsor the 2016 Centennial Bill supporting national park funding!

 These young leaders shared a range of reasons why they are motivated to meet with our nation’s leaders to advocate for national parks.